-Mathematics was the major subject area in 2012, as it was in 2003, since each subject is a major subject area once every three cycles.
-In 2012, mathematics, science, and reading literacy were assessed primarily through a paper-and-pencil assessment, and problem solving was administered via a computer-based assessment.
-In addition to these core assessments, education systems could participate in optional paper-based financial literacy and computer-based mathematics and reading assessments.
-The United States participated in these optional assessments.
+Science is the major subject area in 2015, as it was in 2006, since each subject is a major subject area once every three cycles.
+In 2015, all subjects will be assessed primarily through a computer-based assessment.
+In addition to the core assessments of science, reading, mathematics, and collaborative problem solving, education systems can participate in an optional financial literacy assessment.
+The United States will participate in this optional assessment in 2015.

 PISA administration cycle

 NOTE: Reading, mathematics, and science literacy are all assessed in each assessment cycle of the Program for International Assessment (PISA).
-A separate problem-solving assessment was administered in 2003 and 2012.
 The subject in all capital letters is the major subject area for that cycle.
-Problem solving was assessed on computer in 2012.
+A collaborative problem solving (CPS) assessment will be administered in 2015.
+Financial literacy is an optional assessment for countries.
 As of PISA 2015, PISA will be administered entirely on computer.
-Financial literacy is an optional assessment for countries.

-In 2012, students completed a 30-minute student questionnaire providing information about their background, attitudes towards mathematics, and learning strategies.
-In addition, the principal of each participating school completed a 30-minute school questionnaire providing information on the school’s demographics and learning environment.
-PISA also includes a contextual questionnaire for the students’ parents or guardians, though the United States has not administered this questionnaire.
-The PISA questionnaires used in the United States are available at: http://nces.ed.gov/surveys/pisa/questionnaire.asp.
+In 2015, students will complete a student questionnaire providing information about their background, attitudes towards science, and learning strategies and the principal of each participating school will complete a school questionnaire providing information on the school's demographics and learning environment.
+New to 2015, PISA will include a teacher questionnaire, to be completed by up to 10 science and 15 non-science teachers per school.
+There are separate teacher questionnaires that will be administered to science teachers and non-science teachers.
+The PISA questionnaires used in the United States in prior cycles are available at: http://nces.ed.gov/surveys/pisa/questionnaire.asp.

 |Assessment year||Number of participating students||Number of participating schools||School response rate (percent)||Overall student response rate (percent)|